Course Program of Study (CPoS)

 I receive federal and/or TN state financial aid.
 What impact will CPoS have on my class scheduling?

-Because federal financial aid eligibility is based on the number of REQUIRED hours you take each semester, you should include a balanced number of required hours (GER, major, minor, teacher licensure, and required general electives) in each semester’s schedule.
+Because federal financial aid eligibility is based on the number of REQUIRED hours you take each semester, you should include a balanced number of required hours (GER, major, teacher licensure, and required general electives) in each semester’s schedule.

 While it is important to take enough required hours to make adequate progress toward the degree, taking too many required hours early in the degree program may leave you needing too few required hours to qualify for federal aid later in your degree program.
 Work with your academic advisor(s) to ensure that you are making adequate progress toward your degree while still leaving enough required hours for your last few semesters.